15 vs. 30 Year Mortgage: Myths About Paying Off Your Mortgage

 The cost of owning your home is much greater than your purchase price.

-Consider all the money you’ve put into your house, including the payments you’ve made – principal and interest – plus annual taxes, homeowner’s insurance, and then all the maintenance, repairs, and improvement projects along the way.
+Consider all the money you’ve put into your house, including the mortgage payments you’ve made – principal and interest payments – plus property taxes, homeowner’s insurance, and then all the maintenance, repairs, and improvement projects along the way.
 Add in the roof, windows, and AC you’ve replaced.
 The fence you repaired.
 The landscaping you’ve done, including weekly lawn maintenance.
 The kitchen upgrades.
 Add in labor costs for any contractors you’ve hired contractors.
 If you’ve DIY’ed, add up the value of the time you spent.

 If you think I’m going too far, consider the cost of renting.
 The owner must pay for all of the expenses mentioned above.
-They can only calculate profits after accounting for all of the expenses, not just the mortgage.
+They can only calculate profits after accounting for all of the expenses, not just the mortgage debt.
 If they’re a wise owner, they’ve likely pushed that cost down to you by charging more in rent than they pay in a monthly mortgage payment.

 Likewise, you too, as the property owner of your home, must calculate all the costs of home ownership to discover your real cost before attempting to find the rate of return.